tbutler1132/becoming-engine/docs/system_context.md

 Change emerges through finite experiments, not self-coercion.

 When stability holds, the system goes quiet.
+It does not go blind.

+Capacity surplus is visible in Variables.
+The choice to act remains yours.

+And from that quiet, excellence becomes possible.

 12. Core Object Specifications